 Uninsured and underinsured motorist coverage

 This reimburses you if you, a family member or your designated driver is hit by an uninsured driver, a hit-and-run driver or an unidentified vehicle that forces you to have an accident.
 Generally, you should report (based on your policy) any accidents involving a hit-and-run or unidentified vehicle to local law enforcement within 72 hours and get contact information from anyone who witnessed the accident.
 Be sure to talk with your agent and check your policy for specific requirements.
+Note: Insurance agents and brokers must also offer this type of coverage to motorcycle drivers.

 Personal injury protection (PIP)

 Among other things, PIP pays for treating injuries to the driver and other people in the car after an accident.
+Note: State law does not require insurance agents and brokers to offer PIP to motorcycle drivers.

 Coverages your lender may require you to have